project-chip/connectedhomeip/docs/guides/bouffalolab/matter_factory_data.md

-    If not specified, script will use PAI certificate and key specified by`--pai_cert` and `--pai-key` to generate DAC certificate and private key for development and test prupose.
+    If not specified, script will use PAI certificate and key specified by`--pai_cert` and `--pai-key` to generate DAC certificate and private key for development and test purpose.

 -   `--discriminator`, discriminator ID